RhizomeDB/dbsp-notes/README.md

 ## 1.2 A Dataflow Engine

 This document describes an alternative runtime based in the [dataflow] model.
 This represents programs as circuits (graphs) whose vertices and edges correspond to computation over streams of data.
 These circuits MAY be incrementalized to instead operate over deltas, with the results combined into a final materialized view.

-The design is based on ideas from [Differential Dataflow], and is heavily inspired by the [Database Stream Processor Framework (DBSP)][DBSP].
+Converting from relation algebra to dataflow is a fully mechanical, static transformation.

 # 2. Concepts